-If you have commercial kitchen that does low-volume cooking, you should schedule to have the hood cleaning done semiannually.
-Annually would apply to commercial kitchens like seasonal businesses, day camps or churches.
+If you have a commercial kitchen that does low-volume cooking, you should schedule to have the hood cleaning done semiannually.
+Annually would apply to commercial kitchens like seasonal businesses, day camps, or churches.

 Gone are the days of throwing your commercial kitchen grease in the dumpster.
 Commercial kitchens are required to have their grease flow into a trap for safe disposal.
 Eric can give you advice on how to contain the grease and safely dispose of it.

 Eric’s teams are certified, licensed, trained, and bonded to do your hood cleaning.
 They will provide you with before and after pictures that you can show your insurance company.
 If you request, they will give you a certificate you can display in the kitchen to show you are doing your due diligence to keep your kitchen clean and safe for not only your employees but your clients.